Buyer’s Guide: Hammers

 Weight is one of the most crucial factors when choosing a hammer.
 Too heavy and you risk muscle fatigue as well as injuring your wrist.
 Too light and you won’t have enough oomph to really hammer the nail home.

-Most DIYers and homeowners who do odd jobs around the house, a hammer weighing between 16 and 20 ounces is ideal.
+For average DIYers who do odd jobs around the home, a hammer weighing between 16 and 20 ounces is often the best bet.
 Go towards the lower end of that range for simple household tasks and towards the higher end if tackling framing or other larger projects.
 Hammers weighing as much as 32 ounces exist, but these are made for professional construction workers.

 The longer the hammer, the longer the potential swing, which builds up more momentum for a harder blow—so a construction pro may want to wield an 18-inch hammer on the job site.
-Most homeowners and DIYers taking on such tasks as fencing, building furniture, or repairing cabinets should find a hammer between 12 and 14 inches long sufficient.
-Go even shorter if you don’t have a lot of upper body strength.
-Remember—the longer the hammer, the more it will weigh and the harder it can be to control.
+Most DIYers should find a hammer between 12 and 16 inches long sufficient for tasks such as fencing or cabinet repairs.
+Remember: the longer the hammer, the more it will weigh and the harder it can be to control.

 Fine Point Features

-Even simple claw hammers can have their bells and whistles.
+Even hammers can have their bells and whistles.
 Consider:

 - Some hammers are designed to minimize vibration and shock to your wrist, hand, and lower arm.
 While this is a plus if you use your hammer for extended sessions, it’s probably not necessary for occasional small jobs around the house.